vippsas/vipps-developers/knowledge-base/transactiontext.md

 ---
+description: Recommendations for the values of the payment description and transaction text fields in API calls.
 sidebar_label: paymentDescription
 pagination_next: null
 pagination_prev: null
 ---

 # Recommendations for payment description and transaction text

+Here you will find recommendations for the values of the payment description and transaction text fields in API calls.

 This is applicable to: